 Sabatoging

-To sabatoge is to intentionally and secretly undermine or damage someone’s efforts, plans, or reputation, aiming to prevent them from succeeding or achieving their goals
+To sabotage is to intentionally and secretly undermine or damage someone’s efforts, plans, or reputation, aiming to prevent them from succeeding or achieving their goals.

 Chameleon